Lee Chae-yeon: 2022–present: Solo career

 On September 15, 2022, WM Entertainment announced that Lee would make her solo debut.
 She released her first EP, Hush Rush, along with the music video for its lead single of the same name, on October 12.
+On November 18, Chaeyeon and singer Ha Sung-woon officially released the duet "Talk To Me", which they originally performed at the 2024 K-World Dream Awards.

-Over the Moon, her second EP featuring the lead single "Knock", was released on April 23, 2023.
+Lee released her second EP, Over the Moon, on April 23, 2023, which featured the lead single "Knock".
 The single peaked at number 26 on the Circle Digital Chart.
-On September 6, Lee released her first single album, The Move: Street, with the lead single "Let's Dance".
+On September 6, she released her first single album, The Move: Street, with the lead single "Let's Dance".

 Her third EP, Showdown, was released on July 3, 2024, led by the single "Don't".
 On April 18, 2025, Lee made her television drama debut, starring in Let's Dance.

-On September 12, 2025, Lee's contract with WM Entertainment was terminated with mutual agreement.
+On September 12, 2025, Lee's contract with WM Entertainment was terminated by mutual agreement.
+Lee joined DOD Entertainment in December 2025.